Canonical Quantization of the U(1) Gauge Field in the Rindler Coordinates: Polarization vectors

 where $\varepsilon^{(L)\mu}$ and $\varepsilon^{(S)\mu}$ are common across the four regions.
-By the assumption in (\ref{rrba}), this $\varepsilon^{(\sigma)\mu}$ is substantially constant for the Rindler coordinates.
-Below, we mention how (\ref{sceabu}) was obtained. \begin{itemize} \item[$\cdot$] If $\vec{k}$ is given as (\ref{reprv}), $\varepsilon^{(\pm)\mu}$ can be immediately determined as (\ref{sceabu1}) in the four regions in the Rindler coordinates.
+According to the assumption (\ref{rrba}), this $\varepsilon^{(\sigma)\mu}$ is substantially constant for the Rindler coordinates.
+Below, we mention how (\ref{sceabu}) has been obtained. \begin{itemize} \item[$\cdot$] If $\vec{k}$ is given as (\ref{reprv}), $\varepsilon^{(\pm)\mu}$ can be immediately determined as (\ref{sceabu1}) in the four regions in the Rindler coordinates.

 \item[$\cdot$] Due to the fact that the $L$-polarization direction is parallel to $k^\mu$ in the 4D Rindler coordinates, $\varepsilon^{(L)\mu}$ should be a constant multiplication of $k^\mu$.
-In addition, it should be able to reduce to the one in the Minkowski coordinates, which is $\varepsilon^{(L)\mu}_0$ in (\ref{xeadt})\footnote{ The polarization vectors in the Minkowski coordinates which are referred to in the body of the text are the following one:
+In addition, it should be able to reduce to the one in the Minkowski coordinates, which is $\varepsilon^{(L)\mu}_0$ in (\ref{xeadt})\footnote{ The polarization vectors in the Minkowski coordinates which are referred to in the body text are the following one:

 where $k^\mu$ here is $(\omega,k,0,0)$ with $\omega= \vert\vec{k}\vert$ ($\vec{k}$ is the three-dimensional spatial vector, $(k,0,0)$). $\varepsilon^{(L)\mu}_0$ should be a constant multiplication of $k^\mu$.
 The reason for the multiplication by $-i$ is that $\eta^{(\sigma\sigma')}$ can be real by that.}, at $a=0$.
-From these conditions, $\varepsilon^{(L)\mu}$ is fixed, as noted in (\ref{scwehu3}).
+From these conditions, $\varepsilon^{(L)\mu}$ is fixed as noted in (\ref{scwehu3}).

 Actually, since $g_{00}$ in the LRW and RRW in (\ref{dres}) reduce to $1$ at $a=0$, $\varepsilon^{(L)\mu}$ in the LRW and RRW reduce to $-i(\vert k \vert, k,0,0)$ at $a=0$, which is $\varepsilon^{(L)\mu}_0$ in (\ref{xeadt}).